 Mitigating microaggressions in virtual reference

 Microaggressions are intentional or non-intentional verbal, behavioral and environmental indignities towards marginalized individuals.
 Microaggressions are subtle, nuanced, and difficult to detect and address, especially in virtual environments.
-This presentation reports results from qualitative content analysis of a large, longitudinal, random sample of QuestionPoint virtual reference service (VRS) sessions (drawn from 2006, 2010, and 2016).
-In this time of heightened online conflict, attendees will be provided with research-based examples and guidelines to help them to both recognize microaggressions and to minimize them to enhance service excellence.
+This presentation reported results from qualitative content analysis of a large, longitudinal, random sample of QuestionPoint virtual reference service (VRS) sessions (drawn from 2006, 2010, and 2016).
+In this time of heightened online conflict, attendees were provided with research-based examples and guidelines to help them to both recognize microaggressions and to minimize them to enhance service excellence.

-Presenters for this program are:
+Presenters for this program were: